mriot/flex/README.md

 Happy coding! 🍻

+## 🤷‍♂️ Troubleshooting

+Have you checked the [Browser support](#-browser-support)?

+Always start your websocket server **first**.
+Upon activation the extension will immediately attempt to connect to your server **once**.
+Usually a simple page reload fixes all connection issues.

+If that does not resolve your problem, restart your server and the extension or even try reinstalling it.
+Of course you can always check the devtools, either in the background page or in the page itself.

+## 🆘 Support

+If you experience any problems, contact me or open an issue.
+I will try to respond asap.

 ## 🤝 Contributing

 Feel free to contribute in any way.
 If I see an improvement for this tool, I'd be glad to add it.

-## 🆘 Support

-If you experience any problems, contact me or open an issue.
-I will try to respond asap.

 ## ⚖️ Disclaimer